 You will need to have an Education Credential Assessment (ECA) done to verify your qualifications.
 An applied Bachelors of Commerce degree is worth 23 points.

 Proficiency in English or French is important to be able to live and work effectively in Canada.
 You will need to take a Canadian Language Benchmark (CLB) test such as the IELTS, TOEFL or DILF (diplôme initial de langue française).
-Depending on your score you will be awarded up to a maximum of 28 points.
-This is assuming you are linguist level proficient and can read, write, listen and speak in English or French.
+You will be awarded up to a maximum of 28 points depending on your score.
+This assumes you are linguist-level proficient and can read, write, listen and speak in English or French.
 Realistically you are looking at earning a possible 20-24 points in this category.

 Securing a valid job offer is a game changer as it will contribute a large point value when your CRS is calculated.
-A job offer that stipulates you will be employed on a permanent basis as an accountant is worth 200 points.
+A job offer stipulating you will be employed permanently as an accountant is worth 200 points.
 Make sure it is a permanent position (non-seasonal) and that the contract does not have a fixed end date or you will be allowed to work in Canada on a temporary work permit, but it will not be counted toward your permanent residency application.

-You can take care of yourself, sure, but you can also earn good points by showing the IRCC that.
-A number of factors can count in your favour for the final category.
+You can take care of yourself, sure, but you can also earn good points by showing IRCC that.
+Several factors can count in your favour for the final category.
 For example, you and your spouse or common law partner (if you have one) can earn up to 10 points depending on a variety of factors from arranged employment to language ability to having relatives already living in Canada and more.

 Provincial Nomination Program

 The east coast of Canada remains relatively undiscovered by immigrants at large.
-The Atlantic provinces of New Brunswick, Newfoundland & Labrador, Prince Edward Island and Nova Scotia have banded together to create the Atlantic Immigration Pilot, an immigration pathway dedicated to filling the province’s direst of labour needs, of which there are quite a lot.
+The Atlantic provinces of New Brunswick, Newfoundland & Labrador, Prince Edward Island and Nova Scotia have banded together to create the Atlantic Immigration Program.
+This immigration pathway is dedicated to filling the province’s direst of labour needs, of which there are quite a lot.
 There are three categories: